FroMage/quasar/docs/index.md

 Sometimes, however, we cannot declare `f` to throw `SuspendExecution`.
 One example is that `f` is an implementation of an interface method, and we cannot (or don't want to) change the interface so that it throws `SuspendExecution`.
 It is also possible that we want `f` to be run in regular threads as well as fibers.

-An example for that are the synchronization primitives in the `co.paralleluniverse.strands.concurrent` package, which implement interfaces declared in `java.util.concurrent`, and we want to maintain compatibility.
+An example for that are the synchronization primitives in the `com.github.fromage.quasi.strands.concurrent` package, which implement interfaces declared in `java.util.concurrent`, and we want to maintain compatibility.
 Also, no harm will come if we use these classes in regular threads.
 They will work just as well for threads as for fibers, because internally they call `Strand.park` which is fiber-blocking (suspends) if run in a fiber, but simply blocks the thread if not.

 So, suppose method `f` is declared in interface `I`, and we'd like to make its implementation in class `C` suspendable.
 The compiler will not let us declare that we throw `SuspendExecution` because that will conflict with `f`'s declaration in `I`.

-What we do, then, is annotate `C.f` with the `@Suspendable` annotation (in the `co.paralleluniverse.fibers` package).
+What we do, then, is annotate `C.f` with the `@Suspendable` annotation (in the `com.github.fromage.quasi.fibers` package).
 Assuming `C.f` calls `park` or some other suspendable method `g` – which does declare `throws SuspendExecution`, we need to surround `f`'s body with `try {} catch(SuspendExecution)` just so the method will compile, like so:

 ~~~ java
 class C implements I {